MOLT Fetch

 • For PostgreSQL sources, enable logical replication.
 In postgresql.conf or in the SQL shell, set wal_level to logical.

-• For MySQL sources, enable GTID consistency.
-In mysql.cnf, in the SQL shell, or as flags in the mysql start command, set gtid-mode and enforce-gtid-consistency to ON and set binlog_row_metadata to full.
+• For MySQL 8.0 and later sources, enable GTID consistency.
+Set the following values in mysql.cnf, in the SQL shell, or as flags in the mysql start command:

 • Percent-encode the connection strings for the source database and CockroachDB.
 This ensures that the MOLT tools can parse special characters in your password.